RowenNaidoo/ConnectService/README.md

 <details>
    <summary>/getNominees</summary>
    <p>
-   Retrieves a list of linked nominees by qff number
+   Retrieves a list of connected nominees by qff number

    Input:
    {